kylefernandadams/jruby-cmis/README.md

 ## Exceptions
 If something goes wrong in an OpenCMIS method, an exception will be thrown.
 All OpenCMIS exceptions extend [CmisBaseException](http://chemistry.apache.org/java/0.8.0/maven/apidocs/org/apache/chemistry/opencmis/commons/exceptions/package-tree.html) which is a Java runtime exception.
 Because all exceptions are runtime, you do not have to catch or specify the exceptions in your own code.

 When you are using the ATOMPUB binding, [CmisBaseException](http://chemistry.apache.org/java/0.8.0/maven/apidocs/org/apache/chemistry/opencmis/commons/exceptions/package-tree.html) provides a error_content method which returns the content of the error page returned from the server, if there is one.
-This can be very useful debugging, as the server side is normally able to provide far more information that the client.
+This can be very useful when debugging, as the server side is normally able to provide far more information that the client.
 In the following example, a CMISInvalidArgumentException exception is forced by trying to create a folder with an invalid type.
 The rescue block prints the server's error page:

 ```ruby